y-board/light-the-y/_modules/leds.md

 * The `red`, `green`, and `blue` values represent the brightness of that color and can be any value from 0 to 255.

 ## Examples
-To make L3 display bright red, you should use this statement in your code (don't forget to add the semicolon):
+To make LED 3 display bright red, you should use this statement in your code (don't forget to add the semicolon):

 ```cpp
 Yboard.set_led_color(3, 255, 0, 0);
 ```

-To make L15 display bright yellow, you should turn on the red and green pixels to max brightness:
+To make LED 15 display bright yellow, you should turn on the red and green pixels to max brightness:
 ```cpp
 Yboard.set_led_color(15, 255, 255, 0);
 ```